SimJunYou/CS2113T-TP-UG/UG.md

 |--------------|--------------|
 |`timetable -reset`|![Reset the timetable]()|

+### Undo
+Deleted a task when you didn’t mean to?
+You can undo your previous action.

+**Format:**
+`undo`

+**Example Usage:**
+Let’s say you have accidentally deleted an important task.
+To undo an action:
+1. Type `undo`.
+2. Then, simply press the Enter key to execute it.

+**Outcome:**
+ra.VI will display the message saying that your last action has been undone!

 ### Exit
 Done using ra.VI?
-You can save your data and safely exit ra.VI.
+You can save your data and safely exit with this command.

 **Format:**
 `bye`